fenok/react-router-typesafe-routes/README.md

 Params can undergo the following transformations:

-- _Serialization_, which consists of:
-  - _Intermediate serialization_ (for the lack of a better name) - converting a JS value into a serializable format.
+- _Serialization_ - a process of converting a JS value into a string (for URL params) or a serializable format (for state).
+- _Deserialization_ - a process of transforming a string (for URL params) or a serializable value (for state) into a more structured format and checking its type and restrictions.
+For flexibility, this value may be different from the value that was serialized (e.g. `number` can be converted into `string`).

+For serializable params, these transformations can be split into the following:

-  - _Stringification_ - converting the transformed JS value into a string.
+- _Stringification_ - a process of converting a serializable value into a string, the final step of _Serialization_ (for URL params).
-- _Deserialization_, which consists of:
-  - _Parsing_ - converting a string into a JS value.
-  - _Validation_ - checking the type and constraints of the JS value.

-Notes:
+- _Parsing_ - the opposite of _Stringification_ and the first step of _Deserialization_ (for URL params).
+For convenience, it's not required to return exactly the same value that was stringified, because the result of parsing is always validated.

-- Despite the name, it's allowed to change the value to make it valid during _validation_ (for convenience).
+- _Validation_ - a process of checking a value type and restrictions, the final step of _Deserialization_.
+For convenience, it can change the value to make it valid.
-- State doesn't require _stringification_ and _parsing_, because route state can contain any serializable values.
-- _Intermediate serialization_ should be extremely rare.

 #### Built-in types